snscaimito/snscaimito.github.com/_posts/2014-12-04-some-reflection-about-the-china-i-have-not-found.markdown

 tags:
 - en
 categories:
-- China
+- china
-- Culture
+- culture
-- Thoughts
+- thoughts
 ---
 My journey as a Software Development Coach in China is coming to an end and I feel it is time to reflect a bit on what I have seen and learned.
 I have been to a number of large cities and I tried to use a week long vacation to see a bit of the rural part of China in the Yunnan province.